brayniverse/eloquent.js/spec/introduction.md

-## Welcome

-This document will explain what eloquent.js is and provide a simple description of how it works.

-### What is Eloquent?
+## What is Eloquent?

-Eloquent is a framework agnostic data management library written in JavaScript that aims to simplify syncing between online and offline states.
-The library takes inspiration from Active Record in how you can define relationships between datasets.
+Eloquent.js is a framework agnostic data management library written in JavaScript that aims to simplify synchronizing data between clients and servers.
+It does so by providing a unified API for retrieving data from any HTTP endpoint (URL) while offering complete control over the request and response objects.

-### How does Eloquent work?

-Eloquent has three core parts to it:

-#### 1: The Schema module

-This module is used to describe data models and define foreign keys, similar to how the schema works in Laravel.

-#### 2: The Collection module

-This module provides functionality to sort, filter and manipulate sets of Models.

-#### 3: The Models

-Models are decorated versions of the underlying data.
-Thanks to the Schema module you can format and add new model attributes.
+Eloquent.js draws inspiration from some of the best most expressive data/ORM projects such as [Active Record](http://en.wikipedia.org/wiki/Active_record_pattern), [Laravel's Eloquent](http://laravel.com/docs/eloquent), [Ember Data](https://github.com/emberjs/data) and [ngActiveResource](https://github.com/FacultyCreative/ngActiveResource).